Cloudneeti/aws-auto-remediation/README.md

 1. Open bash terminal
 2. Deploy remediation framework in selected regions or in all regions

+	Note: Primary region for multi account deployment should be the same as that of the remediation framework primary region for single account deployment

 	`# bash deploy-remediation-framework.sh -a <12-digit-account-id> -p <primary-deployment-region> -e <environment-prefix> -v <1.0> -s <list of regions where auto-remediation is to be enabled>`

 	OR